Hand Lettering Pens, Pencils & Brushes

 Akashiya Sai Watercolor Brush Pens

 Lastly, I’ve recently been getting into experimenting with adding color to my work by using some watercolor brush pens.
-This 20-color set from Akashiya Sai leaves nothing to be desired.
+This 20-color watercolor brush pen set from Akashiya Sai leaves nothing to be desired.
 They work much like markers on their own, but you can actually dip them in water to get some incredible watercolor blends.
 It’s the perfect on-the-go solution or simply a very convenient way to get the watercolor look without the hassle.